 you are a poet. you are ready

-I’ll ask powerful questions, push the work where it needs to go further, & help you find a form for your body of work.
+as your facilitator, I’ll ask powerful questions, push the work where it needs to go further, & help you find an appropriate form for your body of work.

 we’ll identify your best poems, & those yet to be written, & consider how to assemble them into something that is greater than the sum of its parts.

-I’ll read your work for what unifies it aesthetically, thematically, conceptually, or otherwise, & provide written feedback on individual poems.
+twice during the session, I’ll read your work for what unifies it aesthetically, thematically, conceptually, or otherwise, & provide written feedback on individual poems.

 this once-per year course is limited to 6 participants so your work will receive my full attention.

 “Holly’s help has been invaluable.
 Insightful, incisive, your comments have challenged and guided me to do better—then best.
 Frost was right when he said a poem is never finished, only abandoned.
 Now I feel this work must finally be set free of our careful tending to see if it can fly on its own.” –Karen Anderson

 gather your poems. allow me to help you see the ones that have the most potential for a manuscript.